coolness on a hot day

 1/4 small red onion, sliced paper-thin

-Squeeze garlic pulp into medium bowl and mash with a salad fork.
-Use fork to stir in yogurt, green onion, lemon zest, lemon juice, the thyme leaves, and a pinch of sugar.
+Squeeze garlic pulp into a medium bowl and mash with a salad fork.
+Use a fork to stir in yogurt, green onion, lemon zest, lemon juice, thyme leaves, and a pinch of sugar.
 Taste and season with salt and pepper.
 Can be made 1 day ahead.
 Cover with plastic wrap and refrigerate.

 Place romaine lettuce in a large salad bowl.
 Top with tomatoes, mushrooms, avocado, and onions.
 Add dressing; toss.
 Taste and season with salt and pepper, as needed.